 [00:34:46] Unknown:

-Like, the across the way neighbor have the 17 year old girl, and apparently, they had a boy that was sleeping over.
+that.
+Like, the across the way neighbor has a 17 year old girl, and apparently, they had a boy that was sleeping over.
 Oh.
 And immediately, we were like, Arches, can you imagine?
 Can you imagine that happened?
 That would never happen here.
-Never, ever.
+Never ever.

 [00:35:02] Unknown:

 Yeah.
 Yeah.
-Well, no, no, no. I agree.
-I agree.
+Well, no. No. No. I agree.
+I I agree.
 Yeah.
-We were this.
-I was the same way with my with my kids, and they knew that there were limitations.
-And, there was there was one time one time that I was working late, and I got in from work, and, their mom, when I when I was with her, she wasn't home.
-She was working herself, and I came in late, and my daughter had, quote, unquote, friends over.
+We were the I was the same way with my with my kids, and they knew that there were limitations.
+And, there was there was one time, one time that I was working late, and I got in from work, and, their mom, when I when I was with her, she wasn't home.
+She was working herself, and I came in late.
+And my daughter had, quote, unquote, friends over.
 And, like, I think she was 17 or 18 or something like that.
 Oh, yeah.
 And when I walked in the door and they turned around and looked at me, the the the look of, you know, first you say it and then you do it.
 Do you know what I mean?
 Yeah.
-Oh, yeah.
+Yeah.
 Yeah.

-You know, busted.
+See that?
+Busted.
 And that was the first and the last.
 They weren't doing anything.
 They were they were they were in the kitchen.
-They were at the kitchen table, and they had their little snacks out there.
-They were eating whatever.
-And and, just just the look of, oh my god.
+They were at the kitchen table, and they they had their little snacks out there.
+They were eating, whatever, and and, just just the look of, oh my god.
 I'm a dead person.
 You know?
-That's all that's all that was needed.
+That's all that was needed.
 That was all that would never happen again after that.
 So you have to establish that now, though.
-You have to establish the look That's good.
+You have to establish the look.
+That's good.
 Look, I'm Sicilian, you know?
 So the one thing about Sicilians is my grandfather had this way about him that all he had to do was look at you a certain way, and your life passed in front of your eyes.

 [00:37:06] Unknown:

 you know?
-Yeah.
 But we'll see.
 You know?
 I don't know.
-Maybe, maybe that's like in 10 years.
+Maybe, maybe that's, like, in ten years.
 Right?
-10 years goes by fast, brother.
+Ten years goes by fast, brother.
 I know, but I'm I'm like, I don't know.
-Maybe we'll we feel differently by then.
+Maybe we feel differently by then.
 Maybe things are changed.
 I don't know.
 Who knows?
 We'll see.
-We'll see.
-But now we're like, no. Never ever.
-It's not gonna happen.
-You know?
+But now we're like, no, never, ever.
+It's not going to happen,

-Alright, brother.
+you know?
+All right, brother.
 Well, you know what?
-Why don't you tell us where we can find you and all your contact information, and we'll we'll wrap this up over here and, we'll say good night.
+Why don't you tell us where we can find you and all your contact information, and we'll we'll wrap this up over here.
+And, we'll say good night.

 [00:37:38] Unknown:

 Yeah.
-You can, just go to, pothome.fm.
-There you can also find me.
+You can, just go to, podhome.fm.
+There you can, also find me.
 You can email me if you like it, [email protected].
-We are on all the socials, podhomefm, wherever you can find socials.
+We are on all the socials, pothome f m, wherever you can find socials.
 We hate social media, but you can find us, and we will respond to you.
 Amen to that.
 We are all there.
-And me, personally, you can find me on, LinkedIn, for instance.
-I also am on Twitter at Azure Barry, you know, as in Azure, the color.
-Barry, b a, double r, y.
-And, you know, send me a message and I will respond if you like.
+And me personally, you can find me on, LinkedIn, for instance.
+I also am on Twitter at Azure Barry, you know, as in Azure, the color Barry, b a, double r, y.
+And, you know, send me a message, and I will respond if you like.

 [00:38:16] Unknown:

 Alright.
 Alright, Barry.
 Thank you so much for being here.
-Just stay with us when we, when we cut the feed here.
+Just stay with us when we, when we cut the the feed here.
 And, again, Barry, thank you so much.
 This has been a a great chat.
 I really appreciate it.
 I know it's late there.
 That's why we're cutting it quick.
 But, again, keep up the great work with Pod Home.
-And, folks, again, if you're if you're looking to start a podcast, you have a podcast, and you wanna get you want to get some really good bang for your buck, pod home.fm is the place to go.
-You've got to go try it out.
-At least at that, Barry, I don't mean to continue on really, but you're offering, 2 months free, with with a coupon code and you get a month free when you sign up, correct?
+And, folks, again, if you're if you're looking to start a podcast, you have a podcast, and you wanna get you wanna get some really good bang for your buck, podhome.fm is the place to go.
+You've gotta go try it out.
+At least, I at that, Barry, I'm I don't mean to continue on really, but you're offering, two months free, with a with a coupon code, and you get a month free when you sign up.
+Correct?

-Yeah, exactly.
-All right.
-So you get 3 months to try it out and to play around with it and see if you like it.
-And I guarantee you're going to.
-So make sure you check them out.
-Pothome.
-Fm.
+Yeah.
+Exactly.
+Alright.
+So you get three months to try it out to and to play play around with it and see if you like it, and I guarantee you're going to.
+So make sure you check them out, at Podholme.fm.
 Again, Barry, thank you so much, bro.
 I really appreciate you for being here and kicking us off.
 Alright.
 Thank you very much.
 Talk to you soon.
 Alright, folks.
 That'll just about do it for the first episode of the podcast.
 I really hope you enjoyed that conversation that we had today with Barry.
 Hey, listen.
 Don't forget to head over to podhome.fm and get your podcast hosted on the most modern podcast hosting and distribution platform.
-Get your 30 day free trial today just for signing up, and then also don't forget to use the coupon code about podcasting for an additional 2 months free.
+Get your thirty day free trial today just for signing up.
+And then, also, don't forget to use the coupon code about podcasting for an additional two months free.